-Selected standards and revisions to standards effective for years commencing on or after April 1, 2012, which have not been early adopted by the Group:
+Selected standards and revisions to standards effective for years commencing on or after April 1, 2013, which have not been early adopted by the Group:

-- The new IFRS 10 "Consolidated Financial Statements", IFRS 11 "Joint Arrangements" and IFRS 12 "Disclosure of Interests in Other Entities" are effective for annual periods beginning on or after January 1, 2013, with earlier application permitted.
+- The new IFRS 9 "Financial Instruments" is effective for annual periods beginning on or after January 1, 2015, with earlier application permitted.
+It deals with the classification and measurement of financial assets, and will ultimately replace IAS 39 "Financial Instruments: Recognition and Measurement" in its entirety.
+IFRS 9 introduces new requirements for classifying and measuring financial assets, thereby reducing the number of asset categories from four to two.
+This standard is effective for annual periods beginning on or after January 1, 2015, with earlier application permitted. - The new IFRS 10 "Consolidated Financial Statements", IFRS 11 "Joint Arrangements" and IFRS 12 "Disclosure of Interests in Other Entities" are effective for annual periods beginning on or after January 1, 2013, with earlier application permitted.
 IFRS 10 provides a single consolidation model that identifies control as the basis for consolidation for all types of entities.
 IFRS 10 replaces IAS 27 "Consolidated and Separate Financial Statements" and SIC-12 "Consolidation - Special Purpose Entities".
 IFRS 11 establishes principles for the financial reporting by parties to a joint arrangement.
 IFRS 11 supersedes IAS 31 "Interests in Joint Ventures" and SIC-13 - "Jointly Controlled Entities - Non-monetary Contributions by Venturers".
 IFRS 12 combines, enhances and replaces the disclosure requirements for subsidiaries, joint arrangements, associates and unconsolidated structured entities.
 As a consequence of these new IFRS standards IAS 27 "Separate Financial Statements" and IAS 28 "Investments in Associates and Joint Ventures" were also amended and retitled. - The new IFRS 13 "Fair Value Measurement" defines fair value, sets out in a single IFRS a framework for measuring fair value and requires disclosures about fair value measurements.
 IFRS 13 applies when other IFRS standards require or permit fair value measurements.
-However, it does not introduce any new requirements to measure an asset or a liability at fair value, change what is measured at fair value in IFRS or address how to present changes in fair value.
-This standard is effective for annual periods beginning on or after January 1, 2013, with earlier application permitted.
+However, it does not introduce any new requirements to measure

-- The amendment to IAS 1 "Financial Statement Presentation" improves the presentation of components of other comprehensive income.
+- an asset or a liability at fair value, change what is measured at fair value in IFRS or address how to present changes in fair value.
+This standard is effective for annual periods beginning on or after January 1, 2013, with earlier application permitted. - The amendment to IAS 1 "Financial Statement Presentation" improves the presentation of components of other comprehensive income.
 It requires separate sub-totals for those elements that may be recycled (e.g. cash flow hedging, foreign currency translation) and those that will not be recycled (e.g. fair value through other comprehensive income items under IFRS 9).
 The amendments are effective for annual periods beginning on or after July 1, 2012. - The amendment to IAS 19 "Employee Benefits" requires mandatory recognition of changes in the net liabilities (or net assets) arising from defined benefit plans, including the immediate recognition of costs arising from such plans, the separation of such cost into their elements, the recognition of re-measurements in other comprehensive income, and plan changes, curtailments and settlements of plans.
-The amendments are effective for annual periods beginning on or after January 1, 2013, with earlier application permitted.
+The amendments are effective for annual periods beginning on or after January 1, 2013, with earlier application permitted. - The amendment to IAS 32 "Financial Instruments: Presentation" clarifies some requirements for offsetting financial assets and financial liabilities.
+The amendments are effective for annual periods beginning on or after January 1, 2014, with earlier application permitted.